Empowering our youth for a brighter future

 Parents are the most powerful influence in a child’s life.
 Kids who consistently learn about the risks of drugs from their parents are 50% less likely to use drugs and alcohol than those who do not.

-The Douglas County Youth Substance Abuse Prevention Coalition is working to build protective factors for youth in Douglas County at the individual, school, and community levels, while decreasing risk factors.
+The Douglas County Healthy Youth Coalition is working to build protective factors for youth in Douglas County at the individual, school, and community levels, while decreasing risk factors.

 Risk factors are characteristics within the individual or conditions in the family, school or community that increase the likelihood someone will engage in unhealthy behavior such as: the use of alcohol, tobacco and other drugs, violence, suicide, or early sexual activity.
 The more risk factors present in a child’s life, the greater the likelihood problems will develop in adolescence.